xiaominzhu88/TIL/react/suspense-lazy-axios.md

 In this way, code loading is an asynchronous process, the entire loading state does not need to be controlled by the developer.

 💥 Although Suspense is often used with lazy, can Suspense only be used with lazy?
 Does lazy have to cooperate with Suspense?

 Well, let’s say, Suspense is a standard for loading data, Lazy is a method implemented under this standard. 📌 This means that lazy cannot be used without Suspense.

 <hr />

-Second example: asynchronously loading data with Suspense and Axios.
+Second example: asynchronously loading **DATA** with Suspense and Axios.

 <img src='./image/suspense-cats-fallback.png' alt='fallback'>